YangtaoGe518/GOSH-FHIRworks2020-MedicGraph/README.md

 # GOSH-FHIRworks2020-MedicGraph

+> A Java Spring API package for analyzing, graph, and data transform to CSV or XML

 This file explains the problem statement, proposed solution and all the other detail required to familiarise with the bundle of MedicGraph API.